-Mandatory Reporting Law

-Disease Specific Guidelines (Reference for Employees)
+Mandatory Reporting Law Disease Specific Guidelines (Reference for Employees)

-\ This is not an exhaustive list of reportable diseases EXPOSURE CONTROL AND OUTBREAK MANAGEMENT

-- A. Protocol for Control of Contagious Diseases - B. Individual Listing/Description of Some Reportable or Contagious Diseases in the School Setting

-\ Explains the protocol for control of contagious diseases and includes individual fact sheets on diseases that most affect schools and the people associated with them.
-Reportable diseases are marked.

-\\ Although a condition or illness may not be considered "reportable," it is reportable in an outbreak situation.

-\\\ An outbreak is defined as two or more similarly ill persons who live in different households and have a common exposure.
+- This is not an exhaustive list of reportable diseasesEXPOSURE CONTROL AND OUTBREAK MANAGEMENT - A. Protocol for Control of Contagious Diseases - B. Individual Listing/Description of Some Reportable or Contagious Diseases in the School Setting - Explains the protocol for control of contagious diseases and includes individual fact sheets on diseases that most affect schools and the people associated with them.
+Reportable diseases are marked. - Although a condition or illness may not be considered "reportable," it is reportable in an outbreak situation. - An outbreak is defined as two or more similarly ill persons who live in different households and have a common exposure.
+(Please visit www.adph.org/epi or call 1-800-338-8374 for more information.